sakey01/Portfolio/README.md

 Welcome to my personal portfolio.
-Feel free to explore my work, projects, and skills.
+Feel free to explore my education, projects, and skills.